draz123/deliveroo/README.md

 # Cron Expression Parser

-## Requirements:
+## Description:
-- Write a command line application or script which parses a cron string and expands each field to show the times at which it will run.
+- Codebase represents command line application or script which parses a cron string and expands each field to show the times at which it will run,
-- Standard cron format with five time fields (minute, hour, day of month, month, and day of week) plus a command.
+- Standard cron format with five time fields (minute, hour, day of month, month, and day of week) plus a command,
-- No need to handle the special time strings such as "@yearly".
+- Special time strings such as "@yearly" are not supported,
-- The output should be formatted as a table with the field name taking the first 14 columns and the times as a space-separated list following it.
+- The output is formatted as a table with the field name taking the first 14 columns and the times as a space-separated list following it,

 ## Assumptions:
-- Program doesn't cover month ends validation.
-All months have limit to 31 days.
-- Program name can contain any ASCI char.
+- Program name can contain any ASCI char,
-- The input will be on a single line.
+- The input is a single line text,

 ## Tech stack:
-- Java
+- Java 17
 - JUnit/Spock - testing,
 - Gradle - build automation system